CrizzzCodes/B666bby/README.md

 - 👋🏻 Hi, I’m @b666by
 - 👁️ I’m interested in ... learn languages ​​and code
 - 🐍 I’m currently learning ...
-JavaScript
+JavaScript and Phyton
 <!---
-B666bby/B666bby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+b666by/b666by is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->